zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Block-Protocol-2.0.rst

 separate data structures to store the two on disk/memory, fundamentally no one has successfully implemented any way to improve upon the fundamental limitation that every full node must process every transaction.
-At this point, Ethereum also does not solve this problem.
+At this point, Expanse also does not solve this problem.
 However, the block protocol described here, and specifically the stack trace mechanism, allows for secure "light nodes" to exist, which download only the headers of every block and not the full transaction